Chargebackhit API Reference

 The primary purpose of this request is to support the testing and validation of Chargebackhit integrations in a controlled environment.
 The request aims to create simulated alerts for testing purposes.
 This request ensures secure communication through the use of request signatures and public keys.
 It contains comprehensive information about the alert.

-The request also gathers essential card-related details, such as the card acceptor ID, etc. Additionally, it encompasses merchant details, including their identification, name, and payment descriptor.
+The request also gathers essential card-related details, such as the card acceptor ID, and other related details.
+Additionally, it encompasses merchant details, including their identification, name, and payment descriptor.

 header Parameters